sassoftware/sas-container-recipes/README.md

 # Single Container
 The SAS Viya programming run-time in a single container on the Docker platform.
 Includes SAS Studio, SAS Workspace Server, and the CAS server, which provides in-memory analytics.
-The CAS server allows for symmetric multi-processing (SMP) by users.
+The CAS server allows for Symmetric Multi Processing (SMP) by users.
 Ideal for data scientists and programmers who want on-demand access and for ephemeral computing, where users should save code and store data in a permanent location outside the container.
 Run the container in interactive mode so that users can access the SAS Viya programming run-time or run the container in batch mode to execute SAS code on a scheduled basis.

 **A [supported version](https://success.docker.com/article/maintenance-lifecycle) of Docker and git are required.**